Microsoft-Innovation-Center-Torino/CloudTech-16/BigData/HOL/HOL-HDIBatchAnalysisAndPowerBI.md

 ## 4.2 Average reading by device type query ##

-In this step we will calculate the average of the measures for every type of device, tacking the table created before as data source.
+In this step we will calculate the average of the measures for every type of device, using the table created before as data source.

 1. Copy the following query and replace the text in the editor window to create a table for aggregated data and insert data from the previously created DeviceReadings table.
-A copy of this statement is stored at **localPath\Scripts\Hive\2_CreateAverageReadingByType.txt**.
+A copy of this statement is stored at **locaPath\BigData\HOL\scripts\Hive\2_CreateAverageReadingByType.txt**.

 	It is common in Hadoop batch processing to iterate through data processing of source data and store denormalized data.